 The annual Boxing Day hunt in Tavistock was greeted with a crowd of anti-fox hunt protesters today.

-Hundreds of pro-hunt supporters gathered from the largely rural area of West Devon to easily outnumber the placard-waving opponents on either side of the road in Bedford Square.
+Yet despite this, hundreds of pro-hunt supporters from across rural West Devon, easily outnumbered the placard-waving opponents on both sides of the road in Bedford Square.

-The Spooners & West Dartmoor Hunt gathered in a roped-off area surrounded by supporters and residents who gathered to enjoy what is a three-hundred-year-old spectacle.
+The Spooners & West Dartmoor Hunt gathered in a roped-off area surrounded by supporters and residents who had come to enjoy what is a three-hundred-year-old spectacle.

 Supporters of hunting say a ban on ‘harmless trail hunting’ would damage the local economy and a culture and way of life unique to the countryside.
 They point to the consultation on a possible ban on trail hunting being another example of Labour being anti-countryside.